openvswitch/ovs/Documentation/intro/install/dpdk.rst

 Limitations
 ------------

-- Currently DPDK ports does not use HW offload functionality.
 - Network Interface Firmware requirements: Each release of DPDK is validated against a specific firmware version for a supported Network Interface.
 New firmware versions introduce bug fixes, performance